Dispersive Landau levels and valley currents in strained graphene nanoribbons: Exact solution for dispersive pseudo-Landau levels

 For small $|b n|$, the quadratic term in Eq.~(\ref{eq:spectrum_exact}) can be safely neglected, leading to

-Note that even in this approximated Eq.~\eqref{eq:spectrum_b_plus}, the coefficient of $q_x$ is only made correct by including the seemingly higher-order $q_xq_y$ term in Eq.~\eqref{eq:low-energy_y}.
 This dispersion relation is peculiar in that the pLLs are not flat, but disperse linearly for small $q_x$ away from the Dirac point, with an opposite slope between the two valleys.
 When $q_x=0$, the conventional Landau level spectrum is recovered.

 We confirm this analytical result by numerically diagonalizing the tight-binding model, Eq.~(\ref{eq:tight_binding}) with hoppings given by Eq.~(\ref{eq:hoppings_modulation_linearized}), and compute the expectation value of the $\hat{y}$ position operator for all eigenstates, as shown in Fig.~\ref{fig:spectrum_B}.
 Our numerical results confirm the presence of dispersing bulk pLLs described by Eq.~(\ref{eq:spectrum_b_plus}).
 Landau levels with $n \neq 0$ eventually merge into edge states dispersing upwards (for $n>0$) or downwards (for $n<0$), which are of course not captured by our bulk solution.
 The bulk pLL$_0$ remains dispersionless and merges with the usual zero-energy zigzag edge states for momenta $q_x$ between the two Dirac cones~\cite{Fujita1996}.
 The number of bulk pLLs that are resolved depends on the interplay between the magnetic length $l_{\mathcal{B}}$ and the width of the nanoribbon $W$.
-In the Landau gauge corresponding to the geometry of the problem, the wavefunctions $\Psi(y,q_x)$ have an extent $\sim \sqrt{|n|} l_{\mathcal{B}}$ in the y-direction.
-Thus, as $|n|$ increases the confining effect from the ribbon's finite width $W$ becomes stronger, eventually rendering our bulk solution invalid.
+In our geometry, the pLL wavefunctions have an extent $\sim l_\mathcal{B}$ in the $y$ direction which also increases with $|n|$.
+Thus, as $|n|$ increases the confining effect from the width $W$ becomes stronger, eventually rendering our bulk solution invalid.
 Conversely, as the pseudomagnetic field $|b|$ is increased, pLLs with higher $|n|$ can be resolved (see Fig.~\ref{fig:spectrum_B}).

+We note that linearly-dispersing pLLs in uniaxially-strained graphene have been observed numerically in recent works~\cite{He2013,Cazalilla2017}.
+The linear dispersion was attributed to hybridization with edge modes in Ref.~\onlinecite{He2013}.
+In contrast, it was argued to be a bulk effect in Ref.~\onlinecite{Cazalilla2017}, using a perturbative treatment of symmetry-allowed terms in the low-energy theory describing the system.
+Our exact, non-perturbative solution unambiguously identifies the dispersion of the pLLs as a bulk effect.
+Further, it allows us to obtain a quantitative match with tight-binding simulations by including the (seemingly) higher-order $q_xq_y$ term in the low-energy theory, Eq.~\eqref{eq:low-energy_y}.
+This term proves to be crucial in obtaining the correct value for the slope of the pLLs near the Dirac points [Eqs. (\ref{eq:spectrum_exact}) and (\ref{eq:spectrum_b_plus})] because it contributes to leading order in the pseudomagnetic field b.